TOka-dec/TOka-dec/README.md

-- 👋 Hi, I’m Taiki Oka, a researcher in the Department of Decoded Neurofeedback at Advanced telecommunications research institute international (Kyoto, Japan).
+- 👋 Hi, I’m Taiki Oka, a researcher in the University of Tuebingen (Germany).
 - 👀 I’m interested in clinical neuroscience
-- 🌱 I’m currently studying computational psychiatry
+- 🌱 I’m currently studying computational psychiatry as well

 <!---
 TOka-dec/TOka-dec is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.